This fairy-tale castle would make Dracula (who is said to have been imprisoned there) jealous.

-In the heart of Transylvania, one of Europe’s largest castles looks like it sits atop a rocky bluff with naught but a thin bridge allowing access.
-But this is simply Corvin Castle, which looks like something straight out of a fairytale, largely because restorers thought that it should.
+In the heart of Transylvania, one of Europe’s largest castles looks like it sits atop a rocky bluff with nothing but a thin bridge allowing access.
+But this is Corvin Castle, which looks like something straight out of a fairytale, largely because restorers thought that it should.

-It was not until the 17th century that there was more interest in restoring the castle.
-As the restorations began, the workers redesigned the castle somewhat to reflect what they considered a gothic castle should look like, which explains much of its currently fanciful look.
+It was not until the 17th century that there was more interest in restoring this medieval castle.
+As the restoration work began, the workers redesigned the castle to reflect what they considered a gothic castle should look like, which explains much of its currently fanciful look.

 A number of legends are associated with the castle.
 Though this is likely untrue, tourists are told that Vlad the Impaler spent some seven years in the dungeons of Corvin Castle, a stay which resulted in his eventual madness.

 The Castle is open daily, from 10:30 AM to 8:30 PM on Mondays, and from 9:00 AM and 8:30 PM from Tuesday to Sunday.
 A normal ticket costs around €5, but the prices for students and elderly people are lower.
 Corvin Castle is an attraction included in the Romania: Castles, Ruins, and Medieval Villages trip.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook